 - Place somewhere safe so it can set up (which actually doesn’t take very long)

 In my latest batch I used Lavender and Patchouli EOs.
-Oh, and Lavender has some super qualities for skincare (read about essential oils in a post I wrote here).
-I’ve also used Tea Tree EO, as it also has great antibacterial qualities.
-Remember though, less is more with EO!
+Lavender has some super qualities for skincare (read about essential oils in a post I wrote here).
+I’ve also used Tea Tree EO.
+Remember though, less is more with EOs!

 The consistency of this lovely deodorant is firm, yet extremely spreadable.
 I use my finger to dip out a SMALL amount (seriously… you really do not need much) and just rub it into my armpits.
-I have not tried this in a roll-on stick, but I do believe it will work, as it is of similar consistency to those that are in roll-ons (but mine is much more smooth and it feels… well, more real, I guess because it is).
-If you try this in a roll-on, please stop back by and let me know.
+This recipe also works well in a deodorant tube, too.

 Also, please note… if you are not used to using natural products for your armpits you will likely have a detox phase.
 This is totally normal!

 Having an initial cleanse is actually pretty important.
 Or… if you find that you truly cannot go for a few days without deodorant, you will have to use this one (or any other natural deodorant) for a week or so before you body starts to adjust.
 It pains me to hear of people who try to use natural deodorants without detoxifying their pits, who then complain that they don’t work.
 You have to get rid of the decaying matter in your body (esp breeding ground pits!!!) before you can ask your body not to smell …and remember, sweating is a GOOD thing!